-The new SRA Accounts Rules allows law firms to use TPMAs as an alternative to holding client monies.
-Geoff Dunnett, professional services director of Shieldpay, explains the practical points that firms need to know.
-(24 February 2020)
+The SRA Accounts Rules allow law firms to use TPMAs as an alternative to holding client monies.
+Geoff Dunnett, managing director of Shieldpay, explains the practical points that firms need to know.
+(24 March 2021)

 Third-Party-Managed Accounts (TPMAs) are nothing new.
 They are a new version of what are commonly known as ‘escrow accounts’ or ‘designated accounts’.
 These have long been used for construction, property, corporate and finance transactions.